 Machine Gun Company, Manchester Regiment

 It appears this was part of No. 63 Primary Training Centre, and in addition to No. 24 MGTC, specializing in Machine Gun Training as a Company consisting of 2 platoons for MMGs, 1 Mortar Platoon, 1 Drivers Platoon.
 The personnel were drawn from No. 24 MGTC.
 It was located at Dunham Park Camp, Altrincham, Cheshire.

 Machine Gun Training Centre, Middlesex Regiment

-Formed at the Depot at Mill Hill, NW7, London, on mobilization (September 1939) then closed temporarily on 6 July 1941, with closure as a regimental MGTC and affiliation to No. 24 MGTC on 14 August 1941.
+Formed at the Depot at Mill Hill, NW7, London, on mobilization (September 1939).
+As of October 1940, it was affiliated to Eastern Command (ACI No 1268 of 19 October 1940).
+It then closed temporarily on 6 July 1941, with closure as a regimental MGTC and affiliation to No. 24 MGTC on 14 August 1941.
 It also provided training for the Kensington Regiment.

 Additional MGTCs were also established as numbered units.

 The parent unit was the Cheshire Regiment and this MGTC was originally formed on Alderney.
 At one time it was the only formed unit prior to the withdrawal of troops from the Channel Islands.
 As of 11 June 1940, the War Cabinet reported that it consisted of 1500 men and, combined with the Royal Air Force on Guernsey, were considered adequate to protect the telephone cable that linked the United Kingdom to France and for the protection of the islands from minor raids.